 - A physical examination prior to any clinical coursework.

-- VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in March and is very competitive.
-Applications will be accepted starting October 15.
+- VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in January and is very competitive.
+Applications will be accepted starting September 1st.
 Applicants are interviewed and reviewed for selection in the order in which the program received their application.
-The program admits up to 32 student each fall.
-Applications are available online at the department page or you may request to have one mailed to you through New Student Services.
+The program admits up to 32 students each fall.

 - Please note: Applications will be accepted until March 1 for the Fall 2019 start.